1st Regiment Vermont Heavy Artillery

 Descendants Roll Call

 If you are a descendant or family member of a soldier of the 1st Regiment Vermont Heavy Artillery who served honorably at any time during the war and would like to be listed on the Descendants Roll Call, please send an e-mail to the webmaster by clicking the mail icon below.
-Type "1st VT Heavy Artillery" on the subject line and provide details in the message.
+Type "1st VT Heavy Artillery" on the subject line and provide other details in the message.
+Please find your ancestor or family member in the National Park Service Database (link shown below) and include such details as "company" and "rank out" in your message.
+This will greatly speed-up the posting of those soldiers who you wish to honor.
+Thank you.

 The Remembrance Wall